How to Start a Cover Letter: Opening & Introduction Examples

 4. Choose a professional cover letter salutation

 Alright, we skipped a little something.
 Something that most people don’t give a thought to anyway.
-The salutation.
+The salutation that opens up your cover letter structure.
 Go back just before your captivating cover letter introduction, and make sure it is NOT one of these:

 - Dear Sir / Madam